-A relatively large number of people in Frisco telecommute to their jobs.
-Overall, about 9.68% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.21% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Frisco is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Frisco’s overall crime rate is lower than average for the country.

-Frisco is a very ethnically-diverse city.
+Frisco is an extremely ethnically-diverse city.
 The people who call Frisco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frisco residents report their race to be White, followed by Asian.
 Frisco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.12% of the city’s residents.
+People of Hispanic or Latino origin account for 12.60% of the city’s residents.
 Important ancestries of people in Frisco include Irish, English, Italian, and French .